Skip to main content

 Do I need council approval to set up a chicken aviary?

-From a structural perspective, our largest chicken coop should not require council approval, however, each council may have varying requirements.
+From a structural perspective, our largest chicken coop should not require council approval; however, each council may have varying requirements.
 We highly recommend you check with your local council before buying your backyard coop and planning to raise chickens.

 Councils will generally not have an issue with households having chickens except for roosters.
 Once again, we recommend checking with your local council to understand how many chickens you can house and whether you need a permit.